b-t-k/b-t-k.github.io/a-guide/part-1.md

 - **span**: `<span>…</span>` — generally used mid-sentence to surround something you might want to add information to when it isn’t appropriate to use any of the above tags e.g.`<span class="poetry"> ... </span>`.
 We will get into classes next.

 ##### CSS & Classes
 Many tags accept additional parameters which are part of the CSS (Cascading Style Sheet) file.
-The CSS style sheet is where you would set such things as the size of the `p`’s first line indent or top and bottom margins.
+The CSS style sheet is where Standard Ebooks specifies such things as the size of the `p`’s first line indent or top and bottom margins.

 A Standard ebook usually has 3 style sheets (core.css, se.css, and local.css) found in the css folder.
 The only one you as a producer will ever touch is **local.css** — at the beginning of the project it will be empty.